IMCN-UvA/joint-deep-brain-meeting/index.md

 ## Venue
 **TO DO: FIX LINKS**
-The meeting will be held at the [OBA Forumzaal](link).
+The meeting will be held at the [OBA Forum](https://www.obacongres.nl/forum): OBA Congres Oosterdokskade 143 1011 DK Amsterdam.

 Coffee/tea, lunch, and afternoon drinks are provided.

 ## <a name="program"></a>Program